DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Beat 4: The point of no return.

-The point of no return is the moment the tension rises to the point where conflict is inevitable.
-The story’s central tension has taken off, and our protagonists have no choice but to continue forward.
+The point of no return is when the tension rises to the point where conflict is inevitable.
+The story’s central tension has taken off, and our protagonists must continue.

 They are then thrust forward into action, creating rising suspense that drives the story to a point where they cannot turn back.